Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Coordinate Systems, Reference Systems, and Reference Frames

 ``A reference system is the complete specification of how a celestial coordinate system is to be formed.
 It defines the origin and fundamental planes (or axes) of the coordinate system.
 It also specifies all of the constants, models, and algorithms used to transform between observable quantities and reference data that conform to the system.
 A reference frame consists of a set of identifiable fiducial points on the sky (specific astronomical objects), along with their coordinates, that serves as the practical realization of a reference system."

 The terms ``reference system" and ``reference frame" are also used in the same sense in terrestrial geodesy \cite{Seitz2014}.

 A fundamental reference system in astronomy is the International Celestial Reference System (ICRS) \cite{Petit2010}.
 No unique reference frame is associated with this reference system because creating (or, equivalently, ``realizing" or ``implementing") one requires measurements for computing reference system model parameters.
-The International Celestial Reference Frame (ICRF) is the general name for realizations of the ICRS that are agreed upon by a standards body and are updated as new measurements and model versions become available.
+The International Celestial Reference Frame (ICRF) is the general term for realizations of the ICRS that are adopted by a standards body and updated as new measurements and model versions become available.
 There are three versions of the ICRF \cite{Charlot2020}.

+In the Earth sciences, an example of a fundamental reference system is the World Geodetic System 1984 (WGS~84), used to represent locations on Earth in terms of latitude, longitude, and altitude (\citeA{NGA2014}).
+A standard for expressing machine-readable reference frame implementation details that facilitates reproducibility is also available \cite{OGC2023}.

-\citeA{Kovalevsky1981} and \citeA{Mueller1985} use the term ``ideal reference system'' to refer to reference frames with definitions that are incomplete in the sense that only fundamental planes, axes, and an origin are specified: ``The term `ideal' indicates the conceptual definition only and that no means are proposed to actually construct the system".
+In the Earth sciences, \citeA{Kovalevsky1981} and \citeA{Mueller1985} use the term ``ideal reference system'' to refer to reference frames with definitions that are incomplete in the sense that only fundamental planes, axes, and an origin are specified: ``The term `ideal' indicates the conceptual definition only and that no means are proposed to actually construct the system".
 Note that the term ``ideal'' in this quote should be interpreted not as meaning ``preferred" but rather means ideal in the sense of ``idealized model", or a model that has practical or important attributes omitted to simplify its description.